 The Yaris has the potential to be an even more conductive lightning rod than its bigger hybrid brother.
 It is smaller, cleaner and, most importantly, cheaper than the established hybrid norm, and it is perfectly positioned to unlock the untapped market potential of the petrol-electric supermini.

-Buyers can pick from one of three trim levels: T3, T4 and range-topping T Spirit.
+Buyers can pick from one of five trim levels: Active, Icon, Design, Orange Edition and Excel.